MEA Membrane Electrode Assembly | Fuel Cell Efficiency

 The Catalyst Layer

-All significant processes take place in the catalyst layer.
+Platinum serves as the standard catalyst material used today.
 Platinum and additional catalysts embedded inside the piece function to break hydrogen into protons and electrons on the anode, yet they facilitate oxygen molecules to join protons and electrons on the cathode.
+However, scientists actively search for alternative transition metal and nanoalloy solutions, with a focus on options that cost less and rely on more abundant materials.

 The Proton Exchange Membrane